 Conventional functional foods are usually just whole food ingredients, while modified are usually some twist on whole food.
 Good examples of natural functional foods include legumes, herbs and spices, seafood, whole grains, nuts, vegetables and fruits.
 These items may offer all kinds of nutritional benefits that you just wouldn’t get if you ate the regular Western diet.

 For example, many foods, such as nuts and berries, help to protect against disease.
 Some contain compounds that help to fight free radicals and protect organs against damage.
 This process, in turn, can lower a person’s risk of developing common diseases, such as heart disease, cancer and diabetes.
 Other functional foods, such as flax, are high in omega-3 fatty acids.
 These compounds are shown to reduce inflammation and improve overall heart health.
-You’ll also notice that many functional foods are high in fibre.
-Roughage in the diet could reduce the incidence of acid reflux, hemorrhoids, obesity, heart disease and gastric issues.
+Avoiding nutrients that are present in such food can put you at risk of heart disease.
+As we grow older, the food we eat and our lifestyle can have a direct impact on our heart health.
+It is even advised by medical practitioners to consult a cardiologist (you can read more about how cardiologists treat heart disease here) and run a few primary tests just to make sure everything looks right.

 Functional foods may also have benefits for people going through profound bodily changes.
 For example, certain fortified foods might be beneficial for pregnant women.
 Cereals, grains and fortified flours, for instance, come with folic acid and B-vitamins to protect health.